 Modified Jump Rope

 If you are really new to exercise, instead of using a rope, simulate the movement.
-Holding onto an imaginary jump rope, swing your arms around and lift one knee up high before placing it back on the ground, alternating legs.
+Holding onto an imaginary jump rope, swing your arms around and lift one knee up high before placing it back on the ground, alternating legs in a stepping fashion.

 Advanced Jump Rope